 Funding your PhD

-It is a good idea to contact the supervisor of any project you are interested in applying for, as they may be able to advise you on other sources of funding.
-We also accept applications from students who are able to fund themselves.
+It is a good idea to contact the supervisor of any PhD project you want to apply for, before you submit your application, as they may also be able to advise you on other sources of funding.
+We also accept applications from students who are applying for funding separately, or have funding in place already – please include any details in your application form.

 In the Department of Psychology, we have two main sources of funding for students starting a PhD in psychology.